lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 ![Cubes with height map](cubes_height_map.png)

 Please keep in mind that there's still much room for optimization, but the aim of the book is guiding you in learning LWJGL and OpenGL concepts and techniques.
-The goal is not to create a full blown game engine.
+The goal is not to create a full blown game engine (an not a voxel engine, which require more abstractions elements and optimizations).